Apply online Download brochure

 Study hours

-Module 1: 3 weeks (20 hours self study and 2*2 hours virtual class)
+Module 1: 2 weeks (20 hours self study and 1 live session)

-Module 2: 3 weeks (20 hours self study and 2*2 hours virtual class)
+Module 2: 2 weeks (20 hours self study and 1 live session)

-Module 3: 3 weeks (20 hours self study and 2*2 hours virtual class)
+Module 3: 2 weeks (20 hours self study and 1 live session)

 Assignments

-Module 1, 2 and 3 include one or more assignments.
-It is recommended to complete these assignments as those will attribute to completing the research proposal.
-In addition, you will receive feedback on the assignments during the virtual classes.
-A pass-level grade is necessary during the defense of the research proposal to obtain the certificate.
-The course will be completed with the defense of your individual research proposal.
+The modules include one or more assignments.
+These assignments will attribute to completing the research proposal.
+In addition, you will receive feedback on the assignments during the live sessions.
+The course will be completed with the successful completion of the research proposal.
+The completion of the assignments and a pass-level grade of the research proposal is necessary in order to obtain the certificate.

 *A positive assessment of the final assignment of the course (the Research Proposal) will not guarantee admission to any PhD programme, including the PhD programme of MSM.
 Decisions to a PhD programme are with the respective PhD Admission Committee.

-**If you would like to apply for the MSM Executive PhD programme after the Research Methods and Skills programme, please take into consideration the MSM Research Themes.
+**If you would like to apply for the MSM Executive PhD programme after the Research Methods and Skills programme, please take the MSM Research Themes into consideration.
 Click here for more information about the Research focus of the MSM Executive PhD in Private Sector Development.

 Certificate